lsbjordao/TypeTaxonScript/README.md

 tts new --genus Mimosa --species epithet
 ```

-After that, a new file `./output/Mimosa_epithet.ts` will be generated.
-You can edit this script file by holding down the `Ctrl` key and clicking on the file path.
+After the process, a new file named `Mimosa_epithet.ts` will be created in the `./output` directory.
+To access this script file, simply hold down the `Ctrl` key and click on the file path displayed in the console.
+However, before you begin editing the script, it is important to relocate this file to the `./taxon` directory, as the script specifically functions within that directory.

 ## Importing from `.csv` file